rnetser/github-metrics/frontend/README.md

 ## Quick Start

+1. See [DEVELOPMENT.md](./DEVELOPMENT.md#getting-started) for installation and setup instructions.

 This is a React + TypeScript + Vite application with shadcn/ui components and Tailwind CSS v4.
 The project uses Bun as the package manager and runtime.

 ## ESLint Configuration